ubports/docs.ubports.com/userguide/install.rst

 Other issues
 ^^^^^^^^^^^^

-If the trouble shooting tips do not work, you might also try following the manual installation instructions for your device `on the devices page <https://devices.ubuntu-touch.io/>`_.
+If the troubleshooting tips do not work, you might also try following the manual installation instructions for your device `on the devices page <https://devices.ubuntu-touch.io/>`_.

 Install on legacy Android devices
 ---------------------------------